prmr/JetUML/docs/user-guide.md

 </div>
 <button class="collapsible">Cutting, Copying, and Pasting</button>
 <div class="content">
 <p>You can cut or copy one or more diagram elements and paste them either within the same diagram or into a different diagram.
-It is only possible to paste a selection to another diagram if all the elements in the selection are compatible with the destination diagram type.</p>
+It is only possible to paste a selection to another diagram if all the elements in the selection are compatible with the destination diagram type.
+It is also not possible to paste elements into a sequence diagram as this would result in an invalid control-flow sequence.</p>
 <img src="../tipdata/tip_images/tip17.png">
 </div>
 <button class="collapsible">Verbose Tooltips</button>